DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     ![Tenant ID](/images/AzureAD/GetTenantID.png)

-7. Check the configuration
+7. Check the configuration.

      Download the [azuread-odm-script.zip](azuread-odm-script.zip) file to your machine and unzip it in your working directory.
-This .zip file contains scripts and template to verify and setup ODM.
+This .zip file contains scripts and templates to verify and set up ODM.

     7.1 Verify the Client Credential Token

-     You can request an access token using the Client-Credentials flow to verify the token's format.
+     You can request an access token using the Client-Credentials flow to verify the token format.
-     This token is used for the deployment between Decision Cennter and the Decision Server Console:
+     This token is used for the deployment between Decision Cennter and the Decision Server console:

     ```shell
     $ ./get-client-credential-token.sh -i <CLIENT_ID> -x <CLIENT_SECRET> -n <TENANT_ID>